 This is true in the natural or material world.

-Note however: system theory is about abstracting system descriptions from concrete systems in operation.
+Contrarily however: system theory is about abstracting system descriptions from concrete systems in operation.

 You abstract the essence of some real behaviors to a point where the process you describe is indeed repeatable in exactly the same way.